denisraslov/react-spreadsheet-grid/README.md

 Also, you can get it from `onColumnResize` callback to store somewhere and use for the next render to make columns stay with the same width.

+### isScrollable
+> `boolean`

+> defaults to `true`

+This defines should a grid has a scrollable container inside of a DOM-element where it was rendered, or not.
+When it turned on (by default), only visible rows are rendered and that improves performance.
+If you pass `false`, all the rows will be rendered at once (that is not a good way to handle with a big amount of them), but you will have opportunity to set up a scroll area where you want it to be and have other components (before or after the grid) included in this area.

 ### onScroll
 > `func(scrollPosition: number)`